Updated on: September 20, 2023

 Read the full RoboForm review here >

 LastPass is secure, easy to use, and great for families — and it’s a really good value, too.
-It has a family sharing dashboard that makes it incredibly easy to organize shared passwords, adjust permissions, and even make sure your children aren’t saving passwords for inappropriate or unsafe sites.
+Each family member gets a private vault for their personal passwords, while shared folders make it straightforward to manage common accounts.
+Additionally, it has a family sharing dashboard that makes it incredibly easy to create shared folders and a family manager dashboard from where you can organize shared passwords, adjust permissions, and make sure your children aren’t saving passwords for inappropriate or unsafe sites.
+I appreciate its inclusion of user-friendly mobile apps, since most kids use smartphones to go online.

 LastPass also offers a variety of additional features to keep your family’s passwords as secure as possible, such as: